ShahareharAnik/react_portfolio/README.md

-# Portfolio of Shafquat Ul Bari
+# Portfolio of Shaharehar Rahaman Anik

 Welcome to my portfolio!
 This project is a showcase of my skills and experiences as a Computer Science graduate with expertise in software engineering, machine learning, and game development.
 Below is a detailed breakdown of the technologies, features, and resources used in creating this portfolio.